adventuregamestudio/ags/Android/README.md

 There are two parts to the Java app, one is the engine library in `<SOURCE>/Android/library` and the other one is the launcher app.
 The default launcher which displays a list of games from the SD-card is in `<SOURCE>/Android/launcher_list`.

-You must have installed Android SDK for **Android 4.1** (api level 16); this may be done through Android Studio's SDK manager.
+You must have installed Android SDK with platform support for **Android 4.1** (api level 16); this may be done through Android Studio's SDK manager.

+Alternatively, if you do not want to install full Android Studio IDE, you may download only command-line SDK tools.
+In that case you will have to use following command to download and install necessary components:

+    $ cd <SDK>/tools/bin
+    $ ./sdkmanager "build-tools;x.x.x" "platform-tools" "platforms;android-16"

+In the above <SDK> is where you've unpacked SDK "tools", and `x.x.x` in `build-tools;x.x.x` is the version of build tools you'd prefer, commonly the latest one.
+To see the list of available components do e.g. -

+    $ ./sdkmanager --list | grep build-tools

 The easiest way to build the app is to create an Android project in Eclipse.
 Choose the "create from existing source" option and point Eclipse to the launcher directory.